fransyozef/hashlips_art_engine/README.md

 ```
 Notice that the `name` value is the same as your folder name in `/layers/`.
 The application will take the name and will look for your images in the folder with the EXACT name.

-So in this example, the enginge will look in `/layers/Backgrounds/` folder.
+So in this example, the engine will look in `/layers/Backgrounds/` folder.

+If that folder doesn't exists, the enginee WILL CRASH!!

 So if you have